mahmoudnafifi/image_relighting/README.md

 </p>

-As we explained in the challenge report, our solution is based on a normalization network (for task 1 & 3).
-We explain the details of the data used to train our normalizataion network and also we explain how we augment the training data using the [WB augmenter](https://github.com/mahmoudnafifi/WB_color_augmenter).
+As we explained in the challenge report, our solution is based on a normalization network (for track 1 & 3).
+We'll explain the details of the data used to train our normalizataion network and also how we augment the training data using the [WB augmenter](https://github.com/mahmoudnafifi/WB_color_augmenter).

 ### Normalization Data: